 John Plummer is an Idaho native with diverse experience in construction management, sales, business management and the military.
-John is a Certified Professional Mediator that has been successfully practicing conflict resolution for many years.
+John is a Certified Professional Mediator who has been successfully practicing conflict resolution for many years.
 He earned his Bachelor of Applied Sciences with a Minor in Communication along with a certification in Conflict Resolution from Boise State University.
-John is a lead mediator with Idaho’s Fourth District Court, facilitating small claims, DE novo, magistrate, eviction, child custody, neighborhood disputes, restorative justice and many other types of mediation.
+John is a lead mediator with Idaho’s Fourth District Court, facilitating small claims, de novo, magistrate, eviction, child custody, neighborhood disputes, restorative justice and many other types of mediation.
 His broad range of experience and continuing education in neuroscience informs his refined and very successful mediation style.
 Currently John is serving on the board of directors for the Idaho Mediation Association.

 Alex McNish, CPM

 Alex has been a member of the Treasure Valley Community since 1971, raised two children and worked in the non-profit sector for over 20 years, including IMA’s administrator from 2007-2010 and 2015 to present.
 Since 2012, Alex has enjoyed working for Jannus, Inc., a diverse health and human services non-profit organization currently as volunteer coordinator for the Idaho Suicide Prevention Hotline.
 Alex passionately supports mediation as a primary option for dispute resolution.